-Tabloid chief ‘granted immunity’ in Trump hush-money probe
+Tabloid chief and Donald Trump confidant David Pecker ‘granted immunity’ in hush-money probe

 -

-Tabloid chief ‘granted immunity’ in Trump hush-money probe
+Tabloid chief and Donald Trump confidant David Pecker ‘granted immunity’ in hush-money probe

-Federal prosecutors have reportedly granted immunity to the executive in charge of the National Enquirer amid an investigation into hush-money payments made on behalf of US President Donald Trump.
+The chief executive of the company which publishes the tabloid magazine involved in hush-money deals to women alleging affairs with Donald Trump ahead of the 2016 US presidential election, has reportedly been granted immunity by federal prosecutors investigating the payments.

-Vanity Fair and The Wall Street Journal, citing anonymous sources, were first to report the development involving David Pecker, chief executive of the tabloid’s publisher American Media and a friend of the president.
+Both Vanity Fair and The Wall Street Journal (WSJ), citing anonymous sources, reported that David Pecker, chief executive of National Enquirer’s publisher American Media Inc and a friend of the president, was granted immunity for providing information about Michael Cohen and President Trump.

+The WSJ also reported that Dylan Howard, chief content officer of American Media, had also been granted immunity.

 It is claimed court papers connected to the case against the president’s ex-lawyer Michael Cohen say Mr Pecker offered to help Mr Trump squash negative stories during the 2016 election campaign.